Evolutionary dynamics of time-resolved social interactions: Activity-driven model

 The model works as follows.
 At each time $t$ the graph $G_t$ starts with $N$ disconnected nodes.
 Then, each node $i$ becomes active with probability $a_i\Delta t$ and connects to $m$ other randomly selected nodes.
 At the following time-step, all the connections in $G_t$ are deleted, and a new snapshot is sampled.

-Notice that time-varying graphs constructed through the activity-driven model preserve the average degree of nodes in each snapshot, but impose that connections have, on average, a duration equal to $\Delta t$, effectively washing out any temporal correlation among edges.
+Notice that time-varying graphs constructed through the activity-driven model preserve the average degree of nodes in each snapshot, but impose that connections have, on average, a duration equal to $\Delta t$, effectively removing any temporal correlation among edges.